Highlights of History from The Whitehorse Star, 1970-1979

 - June 6, 1973: Six mountains in the Hart-Blackstone River country, about 75 miles north of Dawson City, are named after early-day RNWMP members who served in the Yukon.
 The members are: W.J.D.
 Dempster, J.F.
 Fyfe, F. Turner, Sam Carter, G.F.
 Kinney, Howard Hopper Cronkhite.

-June 11, 1973: Former Dawson City mayor Mike Comadina dies in Prince Rupert.
+- June 11, 1973: Former Dawson City mayor Mike Comadina died in Prince Rupert.
 He spent 39 years in the Yukon.

 - July 4, 1973: The Wellgreen nickel mine on Quill Creek is in the process of closing.
 The mine closed Tuesday and the mill will take about two weeks to shut down.
 Mine manager Arnold Stephanson said there are about 40 men employed right now and there were about 100 employed at the peak of the mine last winter.
 The mine only operated for 14 months.

-- August 8, 1973: Bank service starts in Carmacks August 17 and in Haines Junction August 15 with the opening of the Canadian Imperial Bank.
+- August 8, 1973: Bank service will start in Carmacks on August 17th and in Haines Junction on August 15th with the opening of branches of the Canadian Imperial Bank.

-- August 31, 1973: Murray Bleackley is the first Yukoner in history to become a Catholic priest.
-He is ordained in Whitehorse September 15.
+- August 31, 1973: Murray Bleackley became the first Yukoner to become a Catholic priest when he was ordained in Whitehorse on September 15th.

 - September 5, 1973: The city administrator and his advisory committee agree to replace the Robert Campbell bridge with a two lane, 28 foot bridge.